 Data estimating the number of low-income households was obtained from the 2012-2016 American Community Survey 5-Year Estimates at the Census Tract level.
 Because Census Tract boundaries do not coincide with the MPA boundaries, we chose to examine Tracts that entirely contain or touch a portion of the MPA.
 Also, at the Census Tract level, we can make only generally observations regarding the location of households that are low-income.
-For our purposes, we determined the Median Household Income in the past 12 months (in 2013 inflation-adjusted dollars) from the ACS for Winnebago County in Illinois and Rock County in Wisconsin.
-Those income levels are \$49,468 +/-912 for Winnebago County and \$50,968 +/- 1,037 for Rock County.
+For our purposes, we determined the Median Household Income in the past 12 months (in 2017 inflation-adjusted dollars) from the ACS for Winnebago County in Illinois and Rock County in Wisconsin.
+Those income levels are \$51,110 +/-\$701 for Winnebago County and \$53,410 +/- \$1,255 for Rock County.
 We compared those levels to Median Household Income by Census Tract (within each County) and determined that the following Census Tracts have a median household income less than the County.

-- Census Tract 40.03 in Winnebago County - Census Tracts 15-21, 23, 25 and 26.01 in Rock County
+- Census Tract 40.03 in Winnebago County - Census Tracts 15, 16, 17, 18, 20, 21, 23 and 25 in Rock County

 Not surprisingly the Census tracts that encompass older, denser portions of the urban core in Beloit and west of the Rock River in South Beloit tend to be lower income when compared to the entire County (Rock on the Wisconsin side and Winnebago on the Illinois side).
+However, in a difference from recent SLATS TIPs, median household income for 2 additional Rock County Census tracts within the MPA on the east and northeast side of Beloit now have higher median household incomes compared to the median household income for the County.
+No additional tracts within the MPA have lower median household incomes.
 MAP 3 shows those Census Tracts in and around the SLATS MPA where the median household income is less than the county median household income.

-MAP 3 - SLATS CENSUS TRACTS WITH LOWER MEDIAN HOUSEHOLD INCOME THAN COUNTY 2019-2022 PROGRAMMED PROJECTS
+MAP 3 - SLATS CENSUS TRACTS WITH LOWER MEDIAN HOUSEHOLD INCOME THAN COUNTY 2020-2023 PROGRAMMED PROJECTS